mozman/ezdxf/docs/source/tutorials/custom_data.rst

 The data is stored as XDATA in then BLOCK entity of the model space for DXF R12 and for DXF R2000 and later as a DXF :class:`~ezdxf.entities.Dictionary` in the root dictionary by the key ``EZDXF_META``.
-See following chapters for accessing such data by AutoLisp.
+See following chapters for accessing such data by AutoLISP.

 XDATA
 -----